rpdelaney/l4d2-tourney-rules/rules.md

 ping for all the competitors.

 #####4.6
-If no available server can be found after this process has been exhausted, a Tournament Director must be contacted immediately.
+If no suitable server can be found after this process has been exhausted, a Tournament Director must be contacted immediately.

 ##Section 5: Match scheduling and match rules